 These landmarks provide a method to programmatically identify web page sections in a consistent way, which enables assistive technologies to provide users with features they can use to identify and navigate to sections of page content.

-To ensure that these accessibility features are available:
+To ensure that these accessibility layout features are available: